Ralph Waldo Emerson

 I really enjoyed the book.
 I think I understood maybe 50% of it, but in the half that I could wrap my mind around, it provoked a lot of thought and excitement.
 Heating the water and coming to a boil.

-So I think Whelan’s book served the stated purpose: it was an accessible introduction.
-I ended up buying it even though Emerson’s writings are long since in the public domain and available in many places online.
-Like many people, I still have a strong attachment to physical books for both practical and emotional reasons.
+I think Whelan’s book served the stated purpose: it was an accessible introduction.
+I ended up buying it even though Emerson’s writings are long since in the public domain and available many places online.

 And then I moved on to look for more Emerson and found on Amazon a reasonably-priced 850 page collection, The Essential Writings of Ralph Waldo Emerson, introduced by Mary Oliver.